CET Prague Study Abroad

 • Spend time in Vienna.
 Meet with Jewish community leaders, explore Naschmarkt.

 • Experience Brno.
-Visit the Museum of Roma Culture and nearby Mikulov, a town known for its wine.
+Visit the Museum of Roma Culture and the nearby town of Mikulov to learn about the country’s border policy during communism.

 Connect in Budapest.
-Explore the city with a local guide, meet with local professors and students and explore the artist community at Szentendre.
+Explore the city with a local guide, attend lectures focused on your core course topic, and explore the artist community at Szentendre.

 Housing and Meals